JuliaWeb/Hyperscript.jl/README.md

 * Safe and automatic HTML-escaping.
 * Validation to catch common mistakes early.
 * Lightweight and optional support for scoped CSS.
+* A simple and optional system for CSS unit arithmetic.

 ## Usage